Darjazin

 Darjazin (درجزين) (Note: Also romanized as Darjazīn; also known as Daragazin and Darzazin) is a city in the Central District of Mehdishahr County, Semnan province, Iran, serving as the administrative center for Darjazin Rural District.

 Demographics

 Population

-At the time of the 2006 National Census, Darjazin's population was 4,370 in 1,108 households, when it was a village in Chashm Rural District of the former Mehdishahr District of Semnan County.
-The following census in 2011 counted 4,964 people in 1,359 households. by which time the district had been separated from the county in the establishment of Mehdishahr County.
-The rural district was transferred to the new Shahmirzad District, and Darjazin was transferred to Darjazin Rural District created in the new Central District.
-Darjazin was elevated to the status of a city.
+At the time of the 2006 National Census, Darjazin's population was 4,370 in 1,108 households, when it was a village in Chashm Rural District of the former Mehdishahr District in Semnan County.
+The following census in 2011 counted 4,964 people in 1,359 households, by which time the district had been separated from the county in the establishment of Mehdishahr County.
+The rural district was transferred to the new Shahmirzad District, and the village was transferred to Darjazin Rural District created in the new Central District.
+In the same year, Darjazin was converted to a city.
 The 2016 census measured the population of the city as 5,997 people in 1,777 households.